The cast of End Roll.

-- Non-Indicative Name: She's a chef.
-Cody's the one with knowledge of plants.
+- Non-Indicative Name: The name "Gardenia" gives out a Caring Gardener vibe and its also a flower, but shes a chef.
+Cody is the one with knowledge of plants.

-- Playing with Fire: She has fire attacks due to being a chief.
+- Playing with Fire: She has fire attacks due to being a chef.

 - Ship Tease: If you choose Gardenia to be your partner during the monster hunt, afterwards, she'll take you to your home and says she'll come back to check on him after reporting to the major.
 She states she found his sleeping cute and even watched him for half an hour.

 - Staircase Tumble: Russell pushed her down the stair when she was having some private moments during the party, causing her neck to snap but she was still alive long enough to know her father cried on her body.
 This is also how she kills Russell if she was chosen in the True Ending.